 Interns may only receive Rockefeller Internship funding ONCE in their academic career.
 Students who were also a Rockefeller Center First-Year Fellow or Mini-Grants recipient are still eligible for internship funding.

-If applying for funding for the same internship from other Centers, such as the Dickey Center, the Tucker Foundation, or the Center for Professional Development, student may accept only ONE grant per term
+If applying for funding from other Centers, such as the Dickey Center, the Dartmouth Center for Service, or the Center for Professional Development, student may accept only ONE grant per term

-Eligible 0rganizations include government entities, non-profits, and think tanks focusing policy sectors such as: economics, education, environment, health, international relations, advocacy, development, social reform, and/or law.
+Eligible 0rganizations include: government entities, non-profits, and think tanks focusing on policy sectors such as: economics, education, environment, health, foreign policy, advocacy***, development, social reform, and/or law.
 Internships may take place within the U.S. or worldwide**, though domestic internships are typically given priority

 Internships with campaign organizations or for-profit organizations are not eligible for funding.
 Examples of for-profit internships that might have a public policy connection but do not meet our funding priorities include: law firms, media/news companies, and consulting firms.
 We do not fund post-graduation internships